amklenk/Horiseon-refactor/README.md

-# Horiseon-refactor
+# Horiseon Refactor

 ## Description

 The goal of this project is to refactor Horiseon's code to make their website more accessible by assistive technologies and for SEOe.
 They are looking for:

-- Correct HTML semantics
+- HTML semantics that adequately describe each element
 - Correctly-working links
-- Cleanly written, working CSS styling blocks
+- Cleanly written, condensed, working CSS styling blocks

 ## Table of Contents (Optional)